Peakk2011/EssentialAPP/README.md

    ```

 ### 📦 Download the ZIP
-1. Download the ZIP file from the [Essential App Repository](https://github.com/Peakk2011/Basic-requirement-app).
+1. Download the ZIP file from the [EssentialAPP Repository](https://github.com/Peakk2011/Basic-requirement-app).
 2. Extract the ZIP file to your desired location.

 ---